 2. DNA extraction, ampliphication and sequencing

 DNA was isolated either from the fifth pair of pleopods or from abdominal muscle tissue using the IG-Spin™ DNA Prep 200 kit for DNA extraction following the manufacturer’s protocol.
 The isolated DNA was used as a matrix for the amplification of the mitochondrial cytochrome c oxidase subunit I gene fragment I (COI), and the nuclear gene of the first internal transcribed spacer (ITS-1).
 PCR amplification of the COI gene fragment was accomplished with the universal primers LCOI 1490 (GGTCAACAAATCATAAAGATATTGG) and HCOI 2198 (TAAACTTCAGGGTGACCAAAAAATCA) (Folmer et al., 1994) or decapod-specific primers COL6 (5’-ACAAATCATAAAGATATYGG-3’) and COH6 (5’-TADACTTCDGGRTGDCCAAARAAYCA-3’) (Schubart et al, 2006) in cases where the former failed.
 The primers ITS1FW (5'-CACACCGCCCGTCGCTACTA-3') and ITS3R (5′-TCGACSCACGAGCCRAGTGATC-3′) (Wormhoudt et al, 2019) were used to amplify the ITS-1 gene.
-The PCR of the ITS-1 fragments was conducted with 30 cycles at the annealing temperature of 56°C, whereas for the COI gene two programs were applied for each primer pairs.

-Thus, for the mixture with the standard primers the annealing temperature was 50°C during 39 cycles, for the COL6/COH6 primers the reactions were carried out with 5 cycles at the annealing temperature of 45°C followed by the 36 cycles at 48°C as the annealing temperature.
 PCR reactions were performed in a reaction volume of 20 μl, containing XX μl of the Encyclo Plus PCR kit (Eurogen, Russia), 0.2 μl of each primer, 1.6 μl of DNA template, 15.3 μl MilliQ water, and 0.3 μl of 50X Encyclo polymerase (Eurogen, Russia).
 The PCR cycling profiles and annealing temperatures are listed in Table XX.
 The PCR products were purified and sequenced with the same primer sets of amplification on an ABI Prism 3500 xl automatic genetic analyzer.
 Forward and reverse COI and ITS-1 sequences were assembled in Geneious® 7.1.3. and manually treated for ambiguities and heterozygotes (in the case of ITS-1).
 Also, COI sequences were checked for stop codons using Geneious® 7.1.3 software.
 A total of 73 consensus sequences for the COI gene and 23 sequences for ITS-1 were obtained and deposited in the NCBI GenBank database (Table X).(accession numbers: XX-XX)

 3. Sequence alignment and phylogenetic analyses